Blog icon

 The impact of urbanisation on the natural environment and environmental services

-Urban Monitor™ developed by CSIRO's Data61 Remote Sensing and Image Integration team, addresses the absence of cost effective and detailed landcover information by establishing monitoring baselines and detailed time-series' of landcover information.
-High-performance computing solutions are applied to collect information from commonly acquired, and globally active, aerial and space-borne sensors.
+Urban Monitor™ developed by CSIRO's Data61 Remote Sensing and Image Integration team, is a software that addresses the absence of cost effective and detailed landcover information by establishing monitoring baselines and detailed time-series' of landcover information.
+High-performance computing solutions are applied to collections of information from commonly acquired, and globally active, aerial and space-borne sensors.

 Our response